Quiddler: Allowable words

 Players should decide on an English dictionary to be used during the game.
 An allowable word must appear as an entry in that dictionary or as one of the listed inflected forms of an entry word.
 Words must also use at least two cards.
-The makers of Quiddler have established several restrictions on the words used in a game.
-No proper nouns may be used.
-Capitalized adjectives, such as Iraqi and Scottish, may be used.
-Prefixes and suffixes by themselves are not allowable words.
-Words requiring a hyphen for proper spelling, such as ex-wife and twenty-two are also not allowed.
+The makers of Quiddler have established several restrictions on the words used in a game: no proper nouns may be used; capitalized adjectives, such as "Iraqi" and "Scottish", may be used; prefixes and suffixes by themselves are not allowable words; words requiring a hyphen for proper spelling, such as "ex-wife" and "twenty-two" are also not allowed.
 The Quiddler rules disallow abbreviations, but do not differentiate between various forms.
-Players need to decide for themselves (or follow the example of the game dictionary) if they will allow acronym-derived words such as laser and NATO.
-The rules contain no restrictions on English words with accented letters, such as née, though the deck contains no such letters.
-Players must also decide for themselves if they will allow shortened word forms such as ad (for advertisement) and math.
+Players need to decide for themselves if they will allow acronym-derived words such as "laser" and "NATO".
+The rules contain no restrictions on English words with accented letters, such as "née", though the deck contains no such letters.
+Players must also decide for themselves if they will allow shortened word forms such as "ad" and "math".

 A player may challenge any other player if they feel that the latter has used a word that is not an allowable word.
 If the word is an allowable word, the challenging player must subtract from their score the number of points in the word.
 If it is not, the challenged player must subtract from their score the number of points in the word.
 The challenged player may not re-arrange their cards to form other words.

 Deck

 The card deck consists of 118 cards with individual letters from the English alphabet or common two-letter combinations.
 These include QU, IN, ER, TH, and CL.
 Each card has a point value reflecting its use in English words.
 The colorful and stylistic designs on the cards are based on illuminated letters found in Celtic manuscripts written over 1000 years ago.
 These source inspirations include the Book of Kells and the Book of Durrow.

-Quiddler deck contents with point value of each letter and number of each letter (and combo) in the deck:
+The Quiddler deck contents with point value of each letter and number of each letter (and combo) in the deck:

+Reception

+Quiddler was Funagain Games' 49th bestselling game of 1999.
+It was featured in Newsweek's 2004 list of the "perfect presents" for the holidays.
+Keith Stuart, writing for The Guardian, noted that the game's use of shorter words gives it a faster pace and makes it more accessible than Scrabble.
+In an article for Reader's Digest, Chloë Nannestad described Quiddler as "the best 2-player card game around" for those who enjoy word games.
+Natalie B. Compton praised Quiddler in an article in The Washington Post for its "addictive" gameplay and easily explainable rules.
+The San Francisco Chronicle rated the game 3/5 stars, describing it as a "fine word game."

 Awards

-Quiddler has won the following Best Game Awards:
+Quiddler has won the following awards: